 In this course, students will examine the fundamental concepts of microbiology and the interactions between microorganisms and humans, as well as the role and importance of the microbiome.
 They will analyze the diversity, morphology, taxonomy, genetics, and metabolism of microscopic organisms.
-Also, they will explain the basic principles of epidemiology, pathology, and the virulence of diseases.
-Students will contrast how different techniques of medical asepsis help prevent and control infections.
-On the other hand, they will distinguish the processes of pasteurization, sterilization, and safety in the management of toxic waste.
+In addition, they will explain the basic principles of epidemiology, pathology, and the virulence of diseases.
+They will contrast how different techniques of medical asepsis help prevent and control infections.
+Furthermore, they will distinguish the processes of pasteurization, sterilization, and security in the management of toxic waste.